MartinaGermani/Assignment2_ExprobLab_last/README.md

 This node implements the `controller` state, which is called through a /plan action-server request.
 It takes the via points generated and move the robot in the environment.

 ### 3. Software Behaviour
+After the initial loading of the map of the environment, the robot starts to move between the locations so as to monitor the environment.
+In particular, the motion of the robot follows two different protocols, one for the mapping of the unknown environment and one for the navigating from the current location to the desired one.

 ### 4. Commented running